Why Outsourced Executive Assistants Make Sense for Any Size Company

 Executive assistants do not traditionally have a career path, and most companies do not have personnel trained to manage and support teams of administrative assistants.

 The management layer improves service performance and assistant retention.
-In a managed service, assistants have career growth opportunities.
+In a managed service, assistants have opportunities for career growth.
 They can become mentors, managers, and trainers, and they can also move into operational roles such as recruiting, HR, and IT.

-VAs stay longer at firms that provide growth opportunities, especially in regions where such opportunities are scarce.
+VAs tend to remain at companies offering growth opportunities, particularly in areas where such opportunities are limited.

 Learn more: The Benefits of Hiring a Virtual Assistant